 The most important thing to remember is that you MUST request a transfer while you are on active duty.
 After you get out you cannot do it.

-Family members can use their transferred benefits on almost all the programs that a veteran can.
+Family members can use their transferred benefits on almost all the programs in military friendly colleges or institutions that a veteran can.
 These include:

 - College degree programs such as Associate Degree, Bachelor Degree and advanced degree programs.
 This can be at public schools, private schools, online schools, or foreign schools.